Union Pearson Express

-The Union Pearson Express (UP Express or UPX) is an airport rail link connecting Union Station in Downtown Toronto to Toronto Pearson International Airport.
+The Union Pearson Express (UP Express or simply UP) is an airport rail link connecting Union Station in Downtown Toronto to Toronto Pearson International Airport.
 The UP Express began operation on 6 June 2015, in time for the 2015 Pan American Games.
-The UP Express travels between Union and Pearson in 25 minutes departing every 15 minutes, seven days a week.
+The UP Express travels between Union and Pearson in 28 minutes departing every 15 minutes, seven days a week.
 At the launch announcement, it was stated that the UP Express was projected to carry 2.35 million passengers annually and eliminate approximately 1.2 million car trips in the first year.
+As of 2019, it carried 4.5 million passengers annually.

 UP Express is operated as an independent division of Metrolinx, similarly to GO Transit.
-An airport rail link was one of the priority projects identified in Metrolinx's regional transportation plan, "The Big Move".
+An airport rail link was one of the priority projects identified in Metrolinx's regional transportation plan, The Big Move.
 Construction began in 2011 as part of the Georgetown South Project, which expanded the rail corridor the UP Express shares with GO Transit and Via Rail.
 UP Express uses diesel multiple unit (DMU) trains that meet United States Environmental Protection Agency Tier 4 emission standards.
-The Kitchener line and UP Express will be electrified, although no date has been set.
-The UP Express has been criticized for not using electric trains from the outset, and for its initial fare prices that were high compared with other North American airport–city connections.
+Metrolinx plans to electrify the UP Express along with the Kitchener line, as well as use a unified train set with the rest of the GO network, although as of 2019, the project was still in its early stages.
+The UP Express has been criticized for not using electric trains from the outset, and for its initial fare prices that were very high compared with other North American airport–city connections.

+The Union Pearson Express' maximum operating speed is 145 kph, and its average speed is 56 kph.
+The line initially operated with four stations but a fifth was added in November 2025.

 History

 Early proposals

-Improved transit connections to Pearson Airport have been of interest since the late 1980s.
-Before the specific pursuit of an airport rail link, three formal studies were conducted, and released in 1989, 1990 and 1991.
-The last two presented options for either making a connection from the GO Georgetown (later extended and renamed Kitchener) train line or the Toronto Transit Commission's (TTC) Line 2 Bloor–Danforth.
+Improved transit connections to Pearson Airport had been of interest since the late 1980s.
+Before pursuing the airport rail link, three formal studies were conducted, in 1989, 1990 and 1991.
+The last two presented options for either making a connection from the GO Georgetown (later extended and renamed Kitchener) train line or the Toronto Transit Commission's Bloor–Danforth line (since renamed "Line 2 Bloor–Danforth").